Patient education: Preventing opportunistic infections in HIV (Beyond the Basics)

 DISCONTINUATION OF PREVENTIVE TREATMENT

-●Preventive treatment for MAC is usually discontinued when the T cell count is >100 cells/microL for 3 months.
+●Preventive treatment for Pneumocystis pneumonia and toxoplasmosis is usually discontinued when the T cell count is >200 cells/microL for three months.

-●Preventive treatment for PCP and toxoplasmosis is usually discontinued when the T cell count is >200 cells/microL for 3 months.
+●If preventive treatment for Mycobacterium avium complex was started, it is usually discontinued when the T cell count is >100 cells/microL for three months.

 Treatments to prevent opportunistic infections are recommended for some people with HIV, especially when the T cell count is low.
 The risk of each infection varies by the T cell count.
 Although the best type of prevention is recovery of the immune system through the use of antiretroviral therapy, certain antibacterial and antifungal medications can help prevent infection in people with CD4 cell counts less than 200 cells/microL.
 These medications can usually be stopped when the immune system has sufficiently improved.